 What is Ultimate Rewards?

-Ultimate Rewards is the redemption portal for several Chase credit cards, allowing users to redeem their points for cash back, travel purchases, gift cards, online shopping and more.
+Ultimate Rewards is also the name of the redemption portal that allows users to redeem their points for cash back, travel purchases, gift cards, online shopping and more.
 The portal includes a range of special promotions, from savings on hotels, car rentals and experiences to bonus points at certain retailers.

-Chase also allows you to transfer points between cards, so you can combine rewards from multiple accounts to boost your rewards budget.
-Additionally, some cards have a higher value when redeeming the points for travel, making transferring points between cards even more beneficial.
+Chase allows you to transfer points between cards, so you can combine rewards earned from multiple accounts to boost your rewards budget.
+Some cards have a higher value when redeeming the points for travel, making transferring points between cards even more useful for certain cardholders.

-When you redeem points for travel – including flights, hotels, vacation rentals, rental cars and experiences – you have the option to pay with your Chase credit card, Ultimate Rewards points or both.
-You can also use points to pay for part or all of your purchase on Amazon or Apple.
+When you redeem points for travel, you have the option to pay with your Chase credit card, Ultimate Rewards points or both.
+You can also use points to pay for part or all of a purchase you make on Amazon or Apple.
 No matter how you redeem your points, Ultimate Rewards is a flexible and user-friendly platform.

-One way to use your Ultimate Rewards points is to book travel purchases, including flights, hotels, car rentals and more.
-The homepage for the travel portal on Ultimate Rewards lets you toggle through these options and search for destinations and articles to inspire your next vacation.
+One way to use your Ultimate Rewards points is to book travel purchases, including flights, hotels, car rentals, experiences and cruises.
+You can navigate to the homepage of the travel hub, now dubbed Chase Travel, through the Ultimate Rewards portal.
+On the homepage, you can toggle through the travel categories, search for destinations and read articles to inspire your next vacation.
 All bookings (other than cruises) are powered by Expedia, meaning there is a wide portfolio of options and competitive pricing across travel purchases.

-Booking a trip through Ultimate Rewards works like most other third-party booking sites but can vary a bit based on the type of purchase.
+Booking a trip through Chase Travel works like most other third-party booking sites but can vary a bit based on the type of purchase.

-To book a flight with your Ultimate Rewards points, you’ll search available options by destination, date and number of travelers.
-To help you decide which trip is a good value, Chase rates each search result on a 1-to-10 scale.
+To book a flight, you’ll search available options by destination, travel date and number of travelers.
+To help you decide which trip is a good value, Chase rates each search result on a scale of 1 to 10.

 Booking car rentals

-One unique feature of Ultimate Rewards is the ability to book “things to do” in your vacation destination.
-To help users book their whole trip in one place (with the flexibility of using rewards points), Chase offers experiences such as theme park tickets, city tours and spa services directly through its platform.
+One unique feature of Chase Travel is the ability to book activities at your vacation destination.
+To help users book their whole trip in one place with the flexibility of using rewards points, Chase offers experiences such as performances, city tours and spa services directly through its platform.

-Is booking a trip through Ultimate Rewards worth it?
+Is booking a trip through Chase Travel worth it?

-If you are an Ultimate Rewards cardholder, your points are very flexible.
-They can be redeemed for a statement credit, allowing you to book travel on other sites and make up the cost with cash back.
-However, there are several benefits that come with booking through Chase’s platform.
-Before you decide how to book your next vacation, consider a few factors.
+If you are an Ultimate Rewards cardholder, your points are flexible.
+They can even be redeemed for statement credits, allowing you to book travel on other sites and make up the cost with cash back.
+However, there are several benefits that come with booking directly through Chase’s platform.
+Before you decide how to book your next vacation, consider the following benefits.

 No additional booking fees

-Unlike some third-party booking sites, Chase Ultimate Rewards does not charge any extra booking fees on top of fees charged by the hotel or airline.
+Unlike some third-party booking sites, Chase Travel does not charge any extra booking fees on top of the fees charged by the hotel or airline.
 You also won’t be charged a cancellation fee for the first 24 hours after booking a flight.

-The rates on all travel purchases are competitive on Chase Ultimate Rewards, and in general, you won’t pay any more money by choosing to book through the bank.
+The rates on all travel purchases are competitive on Chase Travel, and in general, you won’t pay any more money by choosing to book through the portal.
 Take, for example, the following four-night stay at The Garland in Los Angeles.

-When compared to rates listed on Hotels.com and Expedia, Ultimate Rewards was within a few cents of the same low price.
+When compared to rates listed on Hotels.com and Expedia, Chase Travel offered the same rooms at the same price.

-Ultimate Rewards also offers competitive rates on flights.
-For a nonstop, round-trip flight from JFK to LAX, the platform boasted the same cost listed directly on the Delta website and on Priceline.
+Chase Travel also offers competitive rates on flights.
+For a nonstop, round-trip flight from JFK to LAX, the platform offered nearly the same cost listed directly on the Delta website and on Priceline.

-If you are a Chase Sapphire Reserve, Chase Sapphire Preferred Card or Ink Business Preferred® Credit Card holder, your Ultimate Rewards points have a higher value when you book travel through Chase’s platform.
+Perhaps one of the greatest reasons why you should book through Chase Travel is the boosted point value when redeeming points.
+If you are a Chase Sapphire Reserve®, Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card holder, your Ultimate Rewards points have a higher value when redeemed for travel through Chase’s platform.